I went on the road with Tim Walz as he trialed his new attack lines against Trump

 “These guys focus on fear, fear of the unknown.
 Blame the brown man.
 Blame somebody else.
-That's what they do,” he said.
-“It's important to know who they are, but what really inspires people is policies and a vision like Kamala Harris is bringing that's about the future.
-It's about the future.
-It's about what we can do together.”
+That’s what they do,” he said.
+“It’s important to know who they are, but what really inspires people is policies and a vision like Kamala Harris is bringing, that’s about the future.
+It’s about the future.
+It’s about what we can do together.”

 “It’s going to be by neighbors calling up neighbors on the phone,” he added.

 He had a similar message a few hours later when he stopped by Rocky Mountain Pizza, a popular Georgia Tech student spot.
-As he entered the stuffy, packed-to-the-rafters restaurant, which was partially outdoors, the cheers for the Minnesota governor were loud enough that they could be heard from the street as the press pack traveling with him rushed from the vans we’d arrived in to the area where he was set to speak.
+As he entered the stuffy, packed-to-the-rafters restaurant, which is partially outdoors, the cheers for the Minnesota governor were loud enough that they could be heard from the street as the press pack traveling with him rushed from the vans we’d arrived in to the area where he was set to speak.

-“We’re not just shaping the next election, we’re not even shaping the next four years in America.
+“We’re not just shaping the next election – we’re not even shaping the next four years in America.
 We’re shaping the next 40 years across the planet.
 And that’s an incredible responsibility, but it’s also an incredible privilege that you get to be part of,” he said.

 A short time later, as he addressed a group of Black students at a cafe near the medical school of Morehouse College — the storied Atlanta men’s HBCU — Walz brought up something his running-mate almost never does: her status as a Black woman.

-According to Harris aides, the vice president rarely mentions her racial or ethnic background because it’s blatantly obvious to anyone who looks at her.
+Harris’s aides say she rarely mentions her racial or ethnic background because it’s blatantly obvious to anyone who looks at her.
 Another source close to Harris told The Independent that she is aware, based on her observations during the 2016 election cycle, that leaning into her race or gender is more likely to push some voters away than bring any to her corner.

 “And she does it better than anybody else,” he added.